 - Discard the water from tofu and pat dry with paper towel.
 Cut tofu into cubes and toss in 1 tablespoon garam masala, and corn starch to coat tofu pieces evenly.

 - Heat another skillet with 1 tablespoon of oil.
 Pan fry tofu 3-4 minutes on each side until it is evenly browned on all sides.

 - Place it on a plate lined with paper towel.

 - Simmer the tomato puree in low heat and slowly transfer the pan fried tofu into the skillet until heated through.
 Stir in coconut milk (or cream of your choice).

-- Cook in low heat for a minute or two.
+- Cook in low heat for 3-5 minutes.

 - Serve it with rice, quinoa, or other grain of your choice.

 Since it’s Friday, let’s talk running…you’ve probably heard (or not) that I did my 8th mile and celebrated with a huge slice of this challah!
 It was a beautiful run and it didn’t even feel like I ran 8 miles.
 Let’s see how 9 miles go tomorrow.
 Here are the recaps from Week 1, Week 2, Week 3 week 4: didn’t do very good with running…boooo, week 5. week 6.

 - Strength training/stretch : body pump ( I am loving it)

 - Running: only 12 miles total this week.
 Goal : 9 miles this weekend.